 What is the historical significance of this work of art?

-- A. It led to mass manufacturing.
+- A. It led to mass manufacturing

-- \B. It tells a story about Greek culture.
+- B. It tells a story about Indian culture

-- C. It brought the Greek people wealth.
+- C. It brought the Indian people wealth

-- D. It was the first utilitarian piece of pottery.
+- D. It was the first utilitarian set of pottery